Kennesaw State visits FGCU after Dunn-Martin’s 38-point game | Federal News Network

 Fort Myers, Florida; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: FGCU plays the Kennesaw State Owls after Tavian Dunn-Martin scored 38 points in FGCU’s 89-82 overtime win against the Stetson Hatters.
+BOTTOM LINE: FGCU hosts the Kennesaw State Owls after Tavian Dunn-Martin scored 38 points in FGCU’s 89-82 overtime victory against the Stetson Hatters.

-The Eagles are 12-3 in home games.
-FGCU averages 16.0 assists per game to lead the ASUN, paced by Dunn-Martin with 6.1.
+The Eagles have gone 12-3 in home games.
+FGCU is 7-1 when it has fewer turnovers than its opponents and averages 12.6 turnovers per game.

-The Owls are 6-6 against ASUN opponents.
-Kennesaw State has a 1-4 record in games decided by 3 points or fewer.
+The Owls have gone 6-6 against ASUN opponents.
+Kennesaw State averages 74.8 points and has outscored opponents by 5.1 points per game.

-The teams meet for the second time in conference play this season.
-The Owls won 77-53 in the last matchup on Jan.
-13. Terrell Burden led the Owls with 15 points, and Dunn-Martin led the Eagles with 15 points.
+The teams square off for the second time in conference play this season.
+The Owls won the last meeting 77-53 on Jan.
+13. Terrell Burden scored 15 points to help lead the Owls to the victory.

-TOP PERFORMERS: Dunn-Martin is scoring 21.0 points per game and averaging 3.1 rebounds for the Eagles.
-Austin Richie is averaging 1.7 made 3-pointers over the last 10 games for FGCU.
+TOP PERFORMERS: Dunn-Martin is shooting 38.2% from beyond the arc with 3.4 made 3-pointers per game for the Eagles, while averaging 21 points and 6.1 assists.
+Kevin Samuel is shooting 60.0% and averaging 12.0 points over the last 10 games for FGCU.

 LAST 10 GAMES: Eagles: 6-4, averaging 78.5 points, 36.4 rebounds, 15.3 assists, 5.6 steals and 4.9 blocks per game while shooting 44.1% from the field.
 Their opponents have averaged 77.5 points per game.